quicwg/base-drafts/draft-ietf-quic-recovery.md

 The acknowledgement indicates that a packet sent later was delivered, while the packet and time thresholds provide some tolerance for packet reordering.

+Spuriously declaring packets as lost may lead to unnecessary retransmissions and can result in degraded performance due to the actions of the congestion controller upon detecting loss.

+Implementations can detect spurious retransmissions by tracking packets for a period of time after they've been declared lost.
+For example, implementations can wait for at least one RTT by waiting for a packet sent after the packet was declared lost to be acknowledged.

-Spuriously declaring packets as lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
-Implementations that detect spurious retransmissions and increase the reordering threshold in packets or time MAY choose to start with smaller initial reordering thresholds to minimize recovery latency.
+Implementations that detect spurious retransmissions can increase the reordering threshold in packets or time and MAY choose to start with smaller initial reordering thresholds to minimize recovery latency.

 ### Packet Threshold